actions-marketplace-validations/sergotail_laravel-pint-action/README.md

             configPath: "vendor/my-company/coding-style/pint.json"
             pintVersion: 1.8.0
             onlyDirty: true
+            onlyFiles: ${{ steps.changed-files.outputs.all_changed_files }}

 ```
-ℹ️ Starting from version 2 you can specify the Pint version to be used by specifying a `pintVersion` in your configuration file.
+ℹ️ Also you can specify the Pint version to be used by specifying a `pintVersion` in your configuration file.

 If provided, a `pint.json` file in the root will be used for configuration during run of the Action.